Teut2711/chemical_manager/README.md

 ```

 5. **Open in Browser:**
-   Navigate to http://localhost:3000 in your web browser to interact with the Chemical Supplies Table.
+   Navigate to [Chemical Manager](https://teut2711.github.io/chemical_manager/) in your web browser to interact with the Chemical Supplies Table.

 ### Usage